 The interior of the cafe has remained mostly unchanged since opening, and has a more relaxed, casual atmosphere than the previous two.
 The servers are still equipped with freshly pressed black uniforms and the cakes are on display as soon as you walk in the door.

 Here, there is more of a feeling that this cafe is more visited by locals rather than tourists, who come to sit and enjoy their coffee and cake with no intention of rushing the experience, especially on evenings where the cafe provides coffee house music!
+So if you’re looking for a more authentic coffeehouse to visit in Vienna, this is it!

 Uncontrollably salivating yet?